Everything you need to know about TOAV’s claims (April 8, 2015)

 [A:] We cannot promise to reduce rates after acquisition, but we will do our utmost to stabilize them.H2Ours website (TOAV)

-In fact, if you look at the numbers published by the TOAV regarding the financing of the hostile take-over, you’ll see that TOAV is depending on the very water rate increases they decry, as those rates are essential to the success of the seizure.
+If you look at the numbers published by the TOAV regarding the financing of the hostile takeover, you’ll see that TOAV is depending on the very water rate increases they decry, as those rates are essential to the success of the seizure.

 In other words, TOAV plans on taking at least as much money as AVRWC, but instead of the money going to a local business, most of the money will be going to outside creditors to service the massive debt (up to $200 million, plus interest) that will be necessary for TOAV to purchase AVRWC and enough water rights to allow them to